CuzImBisonratte/stream-overlay/README.md

 - Behaviour: Slide in/out the bottom bar.
 - Commands:
     - `!barclose`: Slide out the bottom bar.
     - `!baropen`: Slide in the bottom bar.

+### Sayings
+- Behaviour: The sayings command activates the bottom bar and displays a random predefined saying that switches automatically.
+- Command: `!bauchbinde`
+_Coming Soon_